 Open Farm Pet Food: At a Glance

-- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, organic produce, and superfoods like chia seeds, turmeric, and chicory root.
+- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, GMO-free produce, and superfoods like chia seeds, turmeric, and chicory root.

 - Ethically sourced: 100% Certified Humane chicken, turkey, and pork; pasture-fed beef and lamb raised without antibiotics.
 Open Farm’s partner farms are regularly audited to verify humane standards are maintained.
 No animals are kept in cages.